abilian/abilian-developer-guide/design-architecture.rst

 - Interface segregation principle: many client-specific interfaces are better than one general-purpose interface."

-- Dependency inversion principle: one should “Depend upon Abstractions.
-Do not depend upon concretions."
+- Dependency inversion principle: one should “Depend on Abstractions.
+Do not depend on concretions."